Thmyris/F4-is-kill/README.md

 - Alternatively, you can go to "C:\Users\YOURUSERIDHERE\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup" and drop the .exe in there.
 This will only effect your user account.

 #### Issues
-The systray icon is not hidden.
+- The systray icon is not hidden.
+- May not work on exclusive fullscreen applications.